CTL: Return On Sales

 1. Select a Company for analysis (your company, a customer, a competitor, or a company you are considering investing in).

-2. Use the Visual Finance App OR locate an annual report for the company and open the Income Statement (and get out a calculator)
+Use the Visual Finance App OR locate an annual report for the company and open the Income Statement,

 The annual report will show financial data for the reporting year and 1 or 2 years previous.
 Remember it may have a different name: